-Vince Vaughn Arrested on Suspicion of DUI
+Vince Vaughn Pleads Not Guilty in DUI Case

 Manhattan Beach Police Department

-Vince Vaughn was arrested early on Sunday in the Los Angeles area for allegedly drunk driving and resisting arrest.
+Vince Vaughn was arrested and charged on Sunday with misdemeanor DUI and resisting arrest.

 The 48-year-old Swingers and Wedding Crashers star was stopped at a sobriety checkpoint after midnight and taken into custody by Manhattan Beach police for driving under the influence, police said in a statement to E!
 News.
-He was booked into jail around 4 a.m. and also charged with resisting, delaying or obstructing officers, a police official told CNN.
+He was booked into jail around 4 a.m. and also charged with resisting, delaying or obstructing officers.

-An unidentified male passengers was also arrested on charges of obstructing officers and public intoxication, the official said.
+An unidentified male passenger was also arrested on charges of obstructing officers and public intoxication, the official said.

 Vaughn's bail was set at $5,000.
 Both he and his passenger were later released from custody.
 The actor's mug shot was later released.

-Note: UPDATE: Vince Vaughn has pleaded not guilty to three misdemeanor counts of driving under the influence of an alcoholic beverage, driving with 0.08 percent blood-alcohol content or higher, and refusing to comply with a peace officer or to submit to an inspection, stemming from his June arrest.
-His attorney entered the plea on behalf of the 48-year-old actor in a courtroom in Torrance, California on Friday, October 19.